 The dataset generated here uncovered several new structure-function relationships for BglB, and for each amino acid in the active site provides its quantitative contribution towards catalysis.
 This systematic analysis revealed that several amino acids within the active site which are not directly involved in the reaction chemistry are as important to catalysis as the three residues which are directly involved in the chemistry.
 We observe that ten of the eleven positions in the active site that are conserved over the entire Pfam family by >85% result in >100-fold decrease in activity when mutated to alanine (Supplemental Table X).
 This supports the widely held assumption that highly conserved residues within an enzyme active site are functionally important.
 However, within 12 Å of the active site only eleven of the fourty-four residues are conserved at >85%.
 When mutating each residue spatially located near the active site to alanine only 19 resulted in a decrease in catalytic efficiency of >100-fold, and 10 mutations were not found to significantly affect catalytic efficiency.
 Based on this data there does not appear to be a strong correlation between the observed functional effect for mutations to residues conserved at less than 85% within the BglB active site.
 In addition, the mutation R240A, which is not observed in any natural variant in the glycosyl hydrolase 1 family, resulted in a 10-fold increase in kcat.
 This emphasizes the importance of not limiting design efforts to changes previously observed in nature when engineering function towards a non-natural substrate.

 The large dataset of kinetic constants generated enabled the use of machine learning techniques, which identified structural features correlated with function.
-It is interesting to note that the calculated interface energy was not found to be predictive of any kinetic parameter, and was not a feature identified in machine learning as predictive of function.
+It is interesting to note that the calculated interface energy was not found to be predictive of any kinetic parameter, and was not a feature selected in machine learning as predictive of function.
 As the calculated interface energy is one of the most common metrics used to for evaluating designs in the Rosetta Molecular Modeling Suite this has significant implications on future design strategies.
 Specifically, it may be pertinent to develop training datasets, such as we have done here for BglB, in order to identify the appropriate metrics used for selecting designed mutants to functionally characterize.

 While the data set generated here enabled the development of a predictive modeling algorithm, it is unclear of the same features utilized in the modeling algorithm will be consistent in other enzyme systems.
-More data sets of standardized kinetic constants is needed to determine if our results and the resultant machine learning based scoring function is applicable to every family 1 glycoside hydrolase, or even to other classes of hydrolase.
-Further work is needed to directly integrate the utilization of these large data sets directly into enzyme redesign algorithms, enable data driven design algorithms.
+More data sets of standardized kinetic constants is needed to determine if our results and the resultant machine learning based scoring function is applicable to every family 1 glycoside hydrolase, or even to other classes of hydrolases.
+In addition, further work is needed to directly integrate the utilization of these large data sets directly into enzyme redesign algorithms, enabling data driven design algorithms.

 ▩ CONCLUSION